IslamWahid/Chat-Application-MEAN-stack/README.md

   go to "chatServer" Directory and open your terminal and run:

   $ npm install
-  //to install the dependencies
+  to install the dependencies

   $ npm start
-  //to start the server
+  to start the server

   --- to run the clientServer: ---
   go to "chatClient" Directory and open your terminal and run:

   $ npm install
-  //to install the dependencies
+  to install the dependencies

   $ npm start
-  //to start the chatClient
+  to start the chatClient

   open in your browser:  http://localhost:4200/